cb125/Dynamics/README.md

 Bledin, Justin and Kyle Rawlins.
 2020.
 Resistance and Resolution: Attentional Dynamics in Discourse.
-Some conversational moves change what is publicly under discussion.
+Some expressions, as a matter of their conventional contribution, change what is publicly under discussion.

 Brasoveanu, Adrian.
 2008.
 Donkey pluralities: Plural information states versus non-atomic individuals.